2008 Mumbai attacks: Method

-Type 86 Grenades made by China's state-owned Norinco were used in the attacks.
+Type 86 grenades made by China's state-owned Norinco were used in the attacks.

-There were also indications that the attackers had been taking steroids.
+Also, indications arose that the attackers had been taking cocaine.
 The gunman who survived said that the attackers had used Google Earth to familiarise themselves with the locations of buildings used in the attacks.

-There were 10 gunmen, nine of whom were subsequently shot dead and one captured by security forces.
-Witnesses reported that they seemed to be in their early twenties, wore black T-shirts and jeans, and that they smiled and looked happy as they shot their victims.
+Of the 10 gunmen, nine were subsequently shot dead and one was captured by security forces.
+Witnesses reported that they seemed to be in their early 20s, wore black T-shirts and jeans, and smiled and looked happy as they shot their victims.

-It was initially reported that some of the attackers were British citizens, but the Indian government later stated that there was no evidence to confirm this.
+Initially, some of the attackers reported to be British citizens, but the Indian government later stated that there was no evidence to confirm this.
 Similarly, early reports of 12 gunmen were also later shown to be incorrect.

 On 9 December, the 10 attackers were identified by Mumbai police, along with their home towns in Pakistan: Ajmal Amir Kasab from Faridkot, Abu Ismail Dera Ismail Khan from Dera Ismail Khan, Hafiz Arshad and Babr Imran from Multan, Javed from Okara, Shoaib from Sialkot, Nazir Ahmed and Nasir from Faisalabad, Abdul Rahman from Arifwalla, and Fahadullah from Dipalpur Taluka.
 Dera Ismail Khan is in the North-West Frontier Province; the rest of the towns are in Pakistani Punjab.

-On 6 April 2010, the Home Minister of Maharashtra State, informed the Assembly that the bodies of the nine killed Pakistani gunmen from the 2008 attack on Mumbai were buried in a secret location in January 2010.
+On 6 April 2010, the Home Minister of Maharashtra, informed the assembly that the bodies of the nine killed Pakistani gunmen from the 2008 attack on Mumbai were buried in a secret location in January 2010.
 The bodies had been in the mortuary of a Mumbai hospital after Muslim clerics in the city refused to let them be buried on their grounds.

 Attackers

-Only one of the 10 attackers, Ajmal Kasab, survived the attack.
-He was hanged in Yerwada jail in 2012.
-The other nine attackers killed during the onslaught were Hafiz Arshad alias Abdul Rehman Bada, Abdul Rahman Chhota, Javed alias Abu Ali, Fahadullah alias Abu Fahad, Ismail Khan alias Abu Ismail, Babar Imran alias Abu Akasha, Nasir alias Abu Umar, Nazir alias Abu Umer and Shoaib alias Abu Soheb.
+Only one of the attackers, Ajmal Kasab, survived the attack.
+He was hanged in Yerwada Central Jail in 2012.